Ōtūmoetai College: History

-At the turn of the 20th century, the land on which the school stands was farmed by a young Englishman named Mr Tollemache.
+At the turn of the 20th century, the land on which the school stands was farmed by a young Englishman named Mr. Tollemache.

 Ōtūmoetai College opened in February 1965.
 Like many New Zealand secondary schools of the era, it was designed and constructed to the Nelson Two-Storey standard plan.
 The plan is distinguished by its two-storey H-shaped classroom blocks, with stairwells at each end of the block and a large ground floor toilet and cloak area on one side.
 The school has three of these blocks – D, F and G blocks.
 G block (originally D block), was completed ready for the school opening in 1965; F block was completed in two stages in 1967 and 1968; and D block (originally G block) was completed in two stages in 1969 and 1973.
 In the early 2000s, the school modified the blocks from their original design by converting the toilet and cloak areas into additional classrooms, and moving the stairs outside the buildings and converting the original stairwells into storage.

-Sinc then, Ōtūmoetai College has undergone many changes in appearance, including the "opening of the swimming pool complex, which was a joint venture with the Tauranga City Council" in 1968 as well as the long-awaited completion of the library block in September 1968.
+Since then, Ōtūmoetai College has undergone many changes in appearance, including the "opening of the swimming pool complex, which was a joint venture with the Tauranga City Council" in 1968 as well as the long-awaited completion of the library block in September 1968.
 1977 was seen as a stressful year for Ōtūmoetai College and especially Harold Webber who was apprehensive about the growing number of students at Ōtūmoetai and the fact that the number of temporary on-site classrooms had risen to a deplorable twelve.

 Like numerous other schools in New Zealand, 2002 was a big year in the way of changes to the educational standards.
 National Certificate in Educational Achievement (NCEA) replaced School Certificate which led to a major disturbance with students, teachers and the unfamiliarity of the new concepts.

 Today, Ōtūmoetai College can be seen to prosper from the changes it has had in the past to become one of the top leading schools within New Zealand.